The Deer Trail Route

 Don't forget to pack: water, snacks, and some trinkets to add to the caches

 Just because the water is a bit chilly for a swim, doesn't mean you can't still enjoy the beach.
-Fall is a beautiful time of year for a picnic on a sandy beach.
+Fall is a beautiful time of year for a walk or picnic on a sandy beach.
 Pack a lunch, fill the thermos with hot chocolate, grab a snuggle blanket and you're off.
-Beaches on the Deer Trail that you will want to picnic at Spruce Beach or Spine Beach (Elliot Lake), Lauzon Beach (Algoma Mills), and Fourth Sands Beach (Blind River).
-Don't feel like making lunch?
-That's ok!
-There are many restaurants, coffee shops, food trucks and grocery stores along the route where you can purchase take-out or pick-up fixings to make your own lunch.
-Combine this with a hike or nature walk and you've got a date that's sure to impress.
+Beaches on the Deer Trail include Spruce Beach or Spine Beach (Elliot Lake), Lauzon Beach (Algoma Mills), Fourth Sands Beach (Blind River), Little Basswood Beach Park (Sowerby), Beharriell Park (Mississagi Delta Provincial Nature Reserve - take Dean Lake Bridge) Don't feel like making lunch?
+There are restaurants, coffee shops, food trucks and grocery stores along the route where you can purchase take-out or pick-up fixings to make your lunch.

 Facilities: washrooms/change rooms, picnic areas

-There are some excellent fall festivals, artisan tours and events that take place in the month of September:
+There are fall festivals and events, and artisan tours that take place in September and into October.

 - Huron Shores (Iron Bridge, Little Rapids, Sowerby, Dayton, Dean Lake)